John Hendrickson

 1535 Observatory Drive, Madison, WI 53706

-John Hendrickson coordinates research and training programs in organic and sustainable specialty crop production, marketing, and profitability at the Center for Integrated Agricultural Systems at the University of Wisconsin-Madison.
-His work focuses on the economics and profitability of fresh market vegetable farming.
+John Hendrickson coordinates research and outreach programs in organic and sustainable specialty crop production, marketing, and profitability at the Center for Integrated Agricultural Systems at the University of Wisconsin-Madison.
+His work focuses on the economics and profitability of specialty crop enterprises as well as grass-based livestock operations.
 He is particularly passionate about farm viability as it relates to farm scale, livelihood, labor, and equipment.
-He manages the Veggie Compass program, a spreadsheet tool to help diversified vegetable growers measure profitability by crop and market channel.
-Building on Veggie Compass, he has also helped design several other cost of production decision-making tools for other types of producers, including: Livestock Compass, OGRAIN Compass, and the forthcoming Fruit & Nut Compass and Hemp Compass.
-He coordinates the Wisconsin School for Beginning Market Growers, Midwest School for Beginning Apple Growers, and Wisconsin School for Cut Flower Growers.
-These are intensive 2 or 3-day training workshops that emphasize organic and sustainable production practices, the financial realities of starting and operating a farm business, production and marketing methods, and tools and equipment.
-These programs, ongoing since 1998, have helped train over 1500 participants.
-In the past, John owned and operated his own certified organic vegetable farm.
+He manages the Compass Tool program, a suite of decision support tools that help producers calculate their cost of production and measure profitability by crop and market channel.
+John is also active in benchmarking efforts to gather and share information on key metrics to help producers plan and monitor progress toward their farm business financial goals.
+In the past, he coordinated the Wisconsin School for Beginning Market Growers, Midwest School for Beginning Apple Growers, and Wisconsin School for Cut Flower Growers.
+John also formerly owned and operated his own certified organic vegetable farm for more than 15 years.

 Selected peer-reviewed articles